 CHALLENGE SERIES AWARDS

 1st Round only: Teams will be scheduled to race based on their choice of challenge series category.
-See ‘Challenge Series’ page for a list of categories and procedures for this award series.
-Challenge category awards are in addition to the medallions presented to each divisional champion.
+See ‘Challenge Series’ page for more information.
+Challenge category awards are in addition to the divisional competition.

 - A paddler on a mixed team may only paddle for one team.
 A drummer or steersperson may participate on other teams in the role of drummer or steersperson and may also paddle for one team.

-- Teams are encouraged to steer their own boat but the Training Team reserves the right to substitute an experienced steersperson on race day if a proficient level of control is not demonstrated. e.g. a zigzag course during the last 2 weeks of training.
+- Teams are encouraged to steer their own boat but the Race Committee reserves the right to substitute an experienced steersperson on race day if a proficient level of control is not demonstrated. e.g. a zigzag course during the last 2 weeks of training.

-- Should a written protest be received by the Referee questioning a team member’s eligibility, the Referee will request verification from the Team Captain/Coach.
-Confirmation of ineligibility or failure to produce verification could affect the team’s standing in the challenge series and divisional awards.
+- Should a written protest be received by the Officials Committee questioning a team member’s eligibility, the Referee will request verification from the Team Captain/Coach.
+Confirmation of ineligibility or failure to produce verification could result in the team’s disqualification for Divisional and/or Challenge Series awards.